 SystemVerilog implementations may impose a limit on the number of automatic bins.
-See the Section 20.7 for the default value of auto_bin_max.
+See the Section 20.6 for the default value of auto bin max.

-Each automatically created bin will have a name of the form: auto[value], where value is the sampled coverage point value.
+Each automatically created bin will have a name of the form: auto[value], where value is either a single coverage point value, or the range of coverage point values included in the bin - in the form low:high.
 For enumerated types, value is the label associated with a particular enumerated value.